These music streaming giants are neck and neck in every aspect but between Apple Music vs. Spotify, which one should you go for?

 Verdict: Which is more worth it?

-For the same price point, you’ll certainly get more out of a Spotify subscription.
+For the same price point, you’re likely to get more out of a Spotify subscription.
 You get access to Spotify’s entire content library, with no cap on the number of songs you’re allowed to save.
 Aside from offering more plan options, such as Premium Duo, you also get access to additional streaming services like Spotify Kids, Hulu, and SHOWTIME.
-Spotify also offers slightly better streaming quality.

 If you have kids, you’re on a tight budget, or just want to make the most of your money, Spotify is a good way to go.